ULHPC/tutorials/docs/opencl/README.md

 ----------------------
 # The OpenCL Context

-The action we perform in this step, in short, is something close to connecting the runtime to the device `default_device`.
+According to the **OpenCL Parallel Programming Development Cookbook**, *"contexts are used by the OpenCL runtime for managing objects such as command queues (the object that allows you to send commands to the device), memory, program, and kernel objects, and for executing kernels on one or more devices specified in the context"*.

 ```cpp
     cl::Context context({default_device});
 ```
-Now we need to define the code which is going to be executed on the device, called kernel.
+Now we need to define the code object which is going to be executed on the device, called *kernel*.

 ```cpp
    cl::Program::Sources sources;